The Walt Disney Company: 2020–2026: Bob Chapek's leadership, COVID-19 pandemic, Iger's return, reorganization, and 100th anniversary

 Disney's promotional logo for its centennial.

 In 2023, Disney began its "100 Years of Wonder" campaign in celebration of the centennial anniversary of the company's founding.
 This included a new animated centennial logo intro for the Walt Disney Pictures division, a touring exhibition, events at the parks and a commemorative commercial that aired during Super Bowl LVII.

 In October 2023, Disney announced its entrance into sports betting through a partnership with Penn Entertainment, launching the ESPN Bet app, despite internal debates and concerns over brand image.
 This move marked a significant pivot from Iger's earlier stance against gambling, driven by the potential to attract younger audiences and secure a financial future for ESPN, amidst declining traditional television viewership and increasing online sports gambling revenue.
 In November 2023, Disney shortened the lengthy name of Disney Parks, Experiences and Products to Disney Experiences.

 In February 2024, Debra O'Connell, a longtime executive at Disney, was appointed president of a new news division that would include ABC News and local stations.
 O'Connell is responsible for ABC News's signature properties, including Good Morning America and World News Tonight.
 It will serve as an intermediary between Dana Walden, co-chair of Disney Entertainment and Kim Godwin, the ABC News president.
 Other online news units have similar processes.
 In February, Walt Disney and Reliance Industries announced the merger of their India TV and streaming media assets.

+In February 2024, The Walt Disney Company finalized a $1.5 billion equity investment in Epic Games to develop a persistent universe operating within Fortnite and Unreal Engine.
+The partnership integrates Disney's intellectual property, including Marvel, Star Wars, and Pixar, into a digital ecosystem connected to Fortnite where users can engage with content and purchase digital goods.
+The initiative serves as the company's largest expansion into the video game industry, citing the growing amount of time younger audiences spend playing video games as a key factor behind the investment.

 In July 2024, Ryan Mitchell Kramer, a Californian man, hacked and leaked over a terabyte of the company's Slack messages while pretending to be part of a hacktivist group "Nullbulge".
 Kramer managed to get access to the company's accounts by using a Trojan to steal the login credentials of the employee's work and personal accounts.
 Kramer claimed that the motive for the breach was the group's dislike of art generated by artificial intelligence, though it was later discovered that Kramer tried to extort the employees.